-

 Which Program Is Right for Me?

-Are you wondering if you should apply for the Sexual Health degree, the Human Sexuality Certificate, the Sex Therapy Certificate, or the Transgender and Gender-Diverse Health Certificate?
+Are you wondering if you should apply for the Sexual Health degree or one of our graduate-level certificates?
 Here is a convenient table to help you.

 * Please note: Financial aid will only apply to standard program costs (tuition and associated student fees, etc.).
 Students pursuing AASECT certification beyond the coursework offered in the program should plan to finance additional AASECT requirements on their own.